An Overview of Magnetron Sputtering

 c.
 Type-2 Unbalanced Magnetron

-Magnetron Sputtering Materials
+Materials Used in Magnetron Sputtering

 b. rotatory magnetron

-- Various functional films: films having special functions such as absorption, transmission, reflection, refraction, and polarization.
+• Various functional films: films having special functions such as absorption, transmission, reflection, refraction, and polarization.
 For example, a low-temperature deposition silicon nitride anti-reflection film for improving the photoelectric conversion efficiency of a solar cell.

-- In the field of microelectronics, it can be used as a non-thermal coating technology, mainly in chemical vapor deposition (CVD), to obtain a uniform film with a large area.
+• In the field of microelectronics, it can be used as a non-thermal coating technology, mainly in chemical vapor deposition (CVD), to obtain a uniform film with a large area.

-- Optics field: IF closed field unbalanced magnetron sputtering technology has been applied in optical films (such as antireflection film), low-emissivity glass and transparent conductive glass.
+• Optics field: IF closed field unbalanced magnetron sputtering technology has been applied in optical films (such as antireflection film), low-emissivity glass, and transparent conductive glass.

-- In the machining industry, the surface deposition technology of surface functional film, super hard film and self-lubricating film has been greatly developed since its inception.
-These films can effectively improve surface hardness, composite toughness, wear resistance and high temperature chemical stability and the service life of coated products.
+• In the machining industry, the surface deposition technology of surface functional film, super hard film, and self-lubricating film has been greatly developed since its inception.
+These films can effectively improve surface hardness, composite toughness, wear resistance, and high-temperature chemical stability, and the service life of coated products.